benkoben/subnetFinder/README.md

 In some cases when landingzones in the cloud start growing.
 I created this tool in order to calculate subnets prefixes within an existing virtual network in order to make infrastrucutre deployments fully automated.
 Think "project vending machine" and "network provisioning".

-Testing
-===

-Unit testing is done by editing `subnetcalc_tests.go`.
-Tests are comprised of:
-1. A Case variable - Describes the input and expected output
-2. A test function - Calls the function or method thats tested with Case variable as argument.

 How to use?
 ==

-Input is read form STDIN or from a flag.
+VNET object is read form STDIN or from the `-vnet` flag.
 The input string must represent a JSON structure that has the following keys:

 * `addressSpace.addressPrefixes: []`
 * `subnets: []`

+Desired subnets are read from the `-new-subnets` flag

 **Method 1:**
 ```